Here’s an April-focused version you can paste in, keeping your structure and tightening anything that was tied to February/March.

 Palm Beach Gardens is more than just a location — it’s a lifestyle defined by:

-Beautiful golf communities
+Beautiful golf course communities

-Waterfront living
+Waterfront and club-focused living

-Walkable lifestyle districts
+Walkable lifestyle districts and shopping

-Year-round outdoor activities
+Year-round outdoor recreation

-Luxury new construction communities like Avenir
+Luxury new construction options, including Avenir

-As a Broker Associate with The Selleck Group at Keller Williams City Views Realty in Fort Lee, NJ, and licensed with Keller Williams Realty Boca Raton in Florida, Scott Selleck helps clients navigate:
+If you’re considering a second home, investment property, or a full relocation from Bergen County or Northern New Jersey, having someone who understands both markets can simplify every decision.
+As a Broker Associate with The Selleck Group at Keller Williams City Views Realty in Fort Lee, NJ, and licensed with Keller Williams Realty Boca Raton in Florida, Scott Selleck helps clients match neighborhoods to their lifestyle, evaluate new construction and luxury communities, and plan market timing with a long-term strategy in mind.

 🌐 Visit www.SelleckSellsNJ.com to explore homes and exclusive neighborhoods in Palm Beach Gardens and begin planning your Florida strategy.